 Unbeknown to Ms Hill, Mr Dixon also replaced the synthetic vaginal and rectum mesh which had failed, with a biological mesh – which she says she did not consent to.
 Much like the initial operation, this procedure provided little relief for her substantial symptoms.

-She turned to Thompsons Solicitors to help her with her medical negligence claim and is one of the seven ‘test cases’ that forms part of the ADR.
+She turned to Thompsons Solicitors to help her with her medical negligence claims and is one of the seven ‘test cases’ that forms part of the ADR.

 Ms Hill said: “Mesh ruins lives and it ruins relationships.
 I have severe pain in my right buttock and leg, which according to the pain management consultant that Thompsons has put me in contact with, is indicative of severe pudendal neuropathy – a long-term pelvic pain.
 It’s something that is likely to only get worse with age and could leave me wheelchair-bound.
 I continue to experience bloating pain, constipation and diarrhoea, along with chronic lethargy.
 My sleep has also been severely affected, I have dyspareunia and no libido.
 I monitor my diet constantly, but to ensure bowel function I need to colonic irrigate multiple times daily and take medicine to moderate abdominal and buttock pain.
 I have also endured several temporary and permanent Sacral Nerve Modulation trials to regulate bowel function, which remains unresolved.

 “The psychological toll is just as significant too.
-I’ve been able to seek CBT through my claim with Thompsons, but I still struggle to come to terms with why Mr Dixon was able to get away with this for so long.
+I still struggle to come to terms with why Mr Dixon was able to get away with this for so long.
 Also, I fail to understand why Mr Dixon continued to remove my colon, after the failed original mesh became apparent mid operation, leaving me with a lifelong disability.

 “I know I am not the only one who wants answers – and I hope that the ADR will mean I can get them sooner rather than later.”